Browse Items (11 total)

 The surrounding area of Stone Mountain has always attracted human settlement for thousands of years.
 Native Americans from the nations of the Cherokee, Creek and Muscogee had long settled the area at around 8,000 years before white settlers moved in…

-On August 12, 2017, the “Unite the Right” rally was held by white supremacists and white nationalists in Charlottesville to protest against the removal of a confederate statue.
-There were counter protests and it ended in violence.
-It was televised…
+On August 12, 2017, the “Unite the Right” rally was held by white supremacists and white nationalists in Charlottesville, Virginia to protest the removal of a Confederate statue of Robert E. Lee.
+Counter protests ensued and the protest culminated in…